JDL-84/LeonardoRickRoll/README.md

 If connected to a Windows PC, it will attempt to run the Powershell Rick Roll from http://www.leeholmes.com/.

-URLs have been changed to point to this repo.

 It will also tumble the keyboard NUM/CAP/SCROLL locks and jump the cursor position.

 ### Overview